 CSU-TAPS (Testing Ag Performance Solutions)

-Photos from 2023: Pre-season probe install (March 28), TAPS competition kickoff (April 6), corn planting (May 2), corn emergence (week of May 15), Corn at ~V6 stage (June 21), first FarmFlight drone flight (June 28), corn at V8 stage (July 11), CSU-TAPS July 21 field day.
+2023 photos: Pre-season probe install (March 28), TAPS competition kickoff (April 6), corn planting (May 2), corn emergence (week of May 15), Corn at ~V6 stage (June 21), first FarmFlight drone flight (June 28), corn at V8 stage (July 11), CSU-TAPS July 21 field day.
 Credit: Tim Martin, Paramveer Singh, Paul Nielsen, Ashley Patterson, Amy Kremen, Jason Menon

 CSU-TAPS Competition Updates